"It is a top-notch ERISA law firm." – Chambers USA 2022

 - We represented a global food manufacturing company and its employee benefit health plan in a lawsuit brought by a medical services provider challenging a plan amendment that modified the in-network and out-of-network status of, and reimbursement amounts to, medical service providers.

-- Earned a spot in Law360’s “Benefits Practice Group of the Year” category two years in a row (2019 & 2020) for winning dismissals in a wave of ERISA class action lawsuits throughout the United States
+- Earned a spot in Law360’s “Benefits Practice Group of the Year” category four years in a row (2019 - 2022) for winning dismissals in a wave of ERISA class action lawsuits throughout the United States

 - Top-Tier ERISA Litigation Practice – US News/Best Lawyers “Best Law Firms” since 2016

 - Recognized as a leading ERISA litigation practice nationwide since 2015 – Legal 500 USA